A Parallel-in-Time Combination Method for Parabolic Problems: Theoretical framework

 To simplify the notation we drop the time indices and assume homogeneous Dirichlet boundary conditions,\footnote{Inhomogeneous boundary conditions can be treated in a similar way.} so that we can consider only interior basis functions.
 Let $V_l$ denote the space of piecewise d-linear interior nodal basis functions associated with the subproblem grid $\Omega_l$.
 Then we define by

 the hierarchical difference space $W_l$, where $e_j$ is the unit vector in the direction of the $j$-th dimension.
 We set $V_l \coloneq 0$ if any component of $l$ is negative.

-\Cref{fig:hierarchical_basis} shows the example of a one-dimensional nodal basis for $V_3$ (bottom only, left) and the associated hierarchical basis for $W_1 \cup W_2 \cup W_3$ (union of the functions, right).
+\cref{fig:hierarchical_basis} shows a one-dimensional nodal basis for $V_l$ and associated hierarchical basis for $W_l$, $l=1,2,3$.
 Note that the size of the support of each nodal basis function associated with each node of $V_l$ is $2^{-l+1}$ and changes with $l$, while it is $2^{-l'+1}$ for the functions in $W_{l'}, l'=1,2,l$, which altogether form the hierarchical basis.
-Thus, the hierarchical basis functions of coarser levels are just subsets of that on finer levels.
+Since $V_l$ is the union of all hierarchical difference spaces $W_{l'}$ such that $l' \leq l$ componentwise it can be associated with a hierarchical basis.
+Due to this we have that the hierarchical basis functions associated to coarser levels of $V$ are simply a subset of the hierarchical basis functions associated to finer levels of $V$.
 This allows to replace the combination of subproblem solutions on the function level by a simple combination of the coefficients of their representations in the hierarchical basis via basically the same formula \cref{eq:combination_technique_solution}, i.e.\ just the coefficient values of the representation in the hierarchical basis of a discrete function must be properly added or subtracted.

 In particular, after solving the subproblem on $\Omega_l$ in the nodal basis $V_l$ and obtaining $u_l$, we hierarchize its coefficients $\tilde{u}_l\in\mathbb{R}^{\lvert\Omega_l\rvert}$ associated with the nodal basis to obtain coefficients $\hat{u}_l\in\mathbb{R}^{\lvert\Omega_l\rvert}$ associated with the hierarchical basis.
 These hierarchical coefficients can then be combined using \cref{eq:combination_technique_solution} to obtain the hierarchical coefficients $\hat{\bar{u}}_l\in\mathbb{R}^{\lvert\Omega_l\rvert}$ of $\bar{u}_l$, the projection of $u^{(c)}_L$ onto $\Omega_l$.
 A de-hierarchization of $\hat{\bar{u}}_l$ then yields the corresponding nodal coefficients $\tilde{\bar{u}}_l\in\mathbb{R}^{\lvert\Omega_l\rvert}$.
 The processes of hierarchization and de-hierarchization thus involves basically the linear transformations between the representations in the conventional nodal basis and the hierarchical basis and are given in detail in e.g.\ \cite{Griebel:1998}.
 Note that they require communication between all subproblems, since, for example, the central grid point is contained in each subproblem grid.
 However, in view of the parallel spatial subproblem solver of \cref{sec:spatial_subproblem_solver}, only those processes of each subproblem that contain the same node need to exchange data, i.e.\ each process of each subproblem only needs to communicate with a subset of processes of other subproblems.
 More details can be found in \cite{Rentrop.Griebel.2020}.